aeiwz/lingress/README.md

 # lingress
-The lingress project is to develop the pipeline to analyse the Nuclear magnetic resonance (NMR) dataset using a univariate linear regression model.
-This package contains the analysis with linear regression (OLS) and visualises the interpretation of the results with a p-value of all NMR peaks.
+The Lingress project is an initiative aimed at developing a streamlined pipeline for the analysis of Nuclear Magnetic Resonance (NMR) datasets, utilizing a univariate linear regression model.
+This package encompasses the execution of linear regression analysis via the Ordinary Least Squares (OLS) method and provides visual interpretations of the resultant data.
+Notably, it includes the p-values of all NMR peaks in its analytical scope.

- This function attempts to fit a model of  metabolic profiles by using linear regression
+Functionally, this program strives to fit a model of metabolic profiles through the application of linear regression.
+Its design and capabilities present a robust tool for in-depth and nuanced data analysis in the realm of metabolic studies.

     for examples:
         #set parameter